spencer119/os-project4/rm.rst

 2) Project Requirements
 =======================
 You will create a program called cpu-sim, which simulates a variety of possibly multi-threaded processes using a specified scheduling algorithm.
+Your job is to fix the implementation of the Multi-Level Feedback Queue (MLFQ) algorithm so that it works as expected.
+The current code fails tests.
+Using these instructions and the GitHub repo code, your job is to fix the MLFQ algorithm so that it works as expected and as described in the instructions.
 3.1) Simulation Information
 ---------------------------
 (This is implemented for you in the starter code)